RobotEdh/RobotChipKit/README.md

 These 2 examples are based on a communication (WIFI or XBee) with the java program RobotJava.

+The functions are described in the .h files

 More details on http://letsmakerobots.com/node/34396 or http://artrecifrobots.blog4ever.com